jlp277/cookie-clicker/README.md

 - Check if opportunity cost of waiting to buy next product is worth not buying current available.
 - Add clicker-upgrade capability
 - Add selling capability.
 Sell slow products now to get money for shiny expensive ones quicker.
+- Add persistence between selenium sessions.
+Perhaps use the user's default browser profile in webdriver?